 If you have any questions about this report or concerning your water utility, please contact Tracey Forehand at 228.435.6271.
 We want our valued customers to be informed about their water utility.
 If you want to learn more, please attend any of our regularly scheduled meetings.
-They are held on the first, third, and last Tuesdays of each month at 1:30 PM at the Biloxi City Hall located at 140 Lameuse Street.
+They are held on the first, third, and last Tuesdays of each month at 1:30 PM at the Biloxi City Hall located at 140 Lameuse Street, Biloxi, MS. Any Information can be found on the City of Biloxi's website (Biloxi.MS.US).